-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain an iTunes gift certificate.?
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain an iTunes gift certificate.?
 The text in the e-mail message instructs the recipient to open the attached .zip file to retrieve and validate?the gift certificate code.??The .zip file contains a malicious .exe file that, when executed, attempts to infect the targeted system with malicious code.

 E-mail messages that are related to this threat (RuleID2743, RuleID2757 and RuleID2782) may contain the following files: